BSS Interdisciplinary Scholars Minor

 Applications are Accepted on a Rolling Basis

-Applicants are strongly encouraged to discuss their ISP course plans with their academic advisors prior to registration.
-All application materials should be submitted online through the link [forthcoming].
+Applicants are strongly encouraged to discuss their ISM course plans with their academic advisors prior to registration.
+All application materials should be submitted online through the link: ISP Application.